 I’m happy to have my poem “New Year’s Poem” included in the new Ghost City Review.
 Many thanks to Justin Karcher and all the folks at Ghost City Press!

 I’m happy to have my poem “At the Movies” included in The Ekphrastic Review.
 Many thanks to editor Lorette C. Luzajic!

-I’m delighted to have my poem “Chain Reaction” included in Entropy’s THE BIRDS series.
+I’m honored to have my poem “Outside the Crypt” included in Whale Road Review.

 I’m honored to have my poems “Up and Down” and “Relics” included in the fall Menacing Hedge.
 These poems open two sections of my manuscript Widow’s Weeds, which explores love, death, and gardening.

 I’m honored to have my poem “Kintsugi” included in The Ekphrastic Review.
 Kintsugi is the Japanese practice of repairing broken pottery with lacquer mixed with precious metals.
 Many thanks to editor Lorette C. Luzajic!